-In recent columns, I've discussed how major investors are buying into the collectibles market.
-The trend is continuing, with one group of big-name investors purchasing an auction house and another group purchasing a coin and card grading company.
-According to the Tampa Bay Times, 'Sarasota's Certified Collectibles Group is selling a majority stake in its company to private equity firm Blackstone in a deal that puts the company's value at more than \$500 million."
+Courtesv This week's picture shows five of the seabass this writer caught in Buzzards Bay last month.
+Commercial fishing for these fish opened this past week in Massachusetts.
+They can harvest 200 pounds daily. meat, seasoned bread crumbs, a crushed ritz cracker, and a teaspoon of melted butter.
+Carefully placing a teaspoon of the mixture of crabmeat onto the fillets, salt and pepper, I gently rolled them up and secured them with a toothpick.
+I placed the two fillets in my preheated toaster oven, and cooked them for 20 minutes.
+Delicious!
+I am going back this week to catch a couple more fluke, I hope!
+Take A Kid Fishing & Keep Them Rods Bending!
+Collectibles market investing boom In recent columns, I've discussed how major investors are buying into the collectibles market.
+The trend is continuing, with one group of bigname investors purchasing an auction house and another group purchasing a coin and card grading company.
+According to the Tampa Bay Times, "Sarasota's Certified Collectibles Group is selling a majority stake in its company to private equity firm Blackstone in a deal that puts the company's value at more than \$500 million.'
 Blackstone's investors include NBA star Andre Iguodala, as well as rapper, song writer and music executive Jay-Z. Other big-name investors recently purchased Goldin Auctions.
 According to Yahoo News Ken Goldin "sold Goldin Auctions to Collectors Holdings, a group owned by New York Mets owner Steve Cohen, hedge fund billionaire Dan Sundheim and venture capital investor Nat Turner."
 The terms of the deal weren't disclosed.
+The Los Angeles Business Journal wrote that recent-Jordan's jersey or a slice of Babe Ruth's bat.
+MarketWatch They've partnered reported that small investors with Barstool are now able to own part of an Sports. item without having it literally Barstool Sports' websliced into pieces.
+Collectable.com is offering site describes it as "a sports & pop culture the public an opportunity to invest in a \$6 million Babe Ruth rookie card in \$3 shares.
+According to MarketWatch, "Collectable is a platform that allows people to buy equity in memorabilia when they may not be able to afford the piece as a whole.
+This concept is similar to how brokerage firms like Robinhood offer fractional shares of public companies.
+Investors in the card can sell their fractional shares at any time, and if the card is outright sold at a higher price in the future, those investors would see a profit.
+The price per share of the collectible only changes when the item is sold, not on perceived value change.
+The drawback that I see with this model is that you can only see a profit (or loss) when Collectable decides they want to sell the card.
+However, in my opinion, it is still much better

-The Los Angeles Business Journal wrote that Goldin also made another deal recently.
-They've partnered with Barstool Sports.
-Barstool Sports' website describes it as 'a sports & pop culture blog covering the latest news and viral highlights of each and every day with blogs, videos and podcasts."
-Goldin hopes to capitalize on Barstool Sports' mostly younger audience and attract them to invest in sports memorabilia.
-Along with these major investments, the digital age is bringing change to the way sports collectibles are sold.
-Leaf, Upper Deck and other card manufac-
+blog covering the latest news and viral highlights of each and every day with videos WAYNE TUISKULA podcasts.'
+Goldin hopes

+Barstool Sports' mostly younger audience and attract them to

+Along with these major

+investments, the digital age

+is bringing change to the way

+sports collectibles are sold.